bandaangosta/alma-hilse/README.md

 # alma-hilse

-ALMA Hardware-In-the-Loop Simulation Environment setup, monitoring and testing package.
+ALMA Hardware-In-the-Loop Simulation Environment setup, monitoring and verification package.

-The `alma-hilse` package provides an application and libraries aiming to help in the setup, monitoring and testing of the ALMA HILSE infrastructure.
+The `alma-hilse` package provides an application and libraries aiming to help in the setup, monitoring and verfication of the ALMA HILSE infrastructure.
+Most online requests are based on the AmbManager object to minimize dependencies.

 ## Installation